masterking32/mastercity-roleplay/README.md

 # Mythic Progress Bar
-A simple action bar resource which allows actions to be visually displayed to the player and provides a callback function so actions can be peformed if the evnt was cancelled or not.
+A simple action bar resource which allows actions to be visually displayed to the player and provides a callback function so actions can be peformed if the event was cancelled or not.

 ## How To Use:
 To use, you just need to add a TriggerEvent into your client script where you're wanting the event to happen.
 Example TriggerEvent call;